virtual-labs/exp-euclidean-space-vector-dei/experiment/procedure.md

-<span style="font-family: 'Times New Roman'; font-size: 24px;">1.
-On the first page of simulation, first step is to choose a point on plane.
+1.	<span style="font-family: 'Times New Roman'; font-size: 24px;">On the first page of simulation, first step is to choose a point on plane.
 Given a pair of axes, there is a corresponding point in <i>R</i><sup>2</sup>.
 It is provided in Step 2 on the same page.
 2. On the same page, Step 3 provides the vector representation of the point in <i>R</i><sup>2</sup> corresponding to the chosen point in the plane in Step 1.
 3. This provides mathematical model for the plane as given below these steps.
 4. Press “Next” to go to the next page to understand 2- dimensional Euclidean space.